Introduction: Modular Go Bag - Updated 2020

-I have a few carabiners, my hunting knife, my Leatherman, light sticks, assorted zip ties (good for everything), maps (get them in a rest stop), a compass, pen/paper (you may want to leave a message or just make notes), playing cards (my wife likes cards), bug spray, whistles, and a hard drive (encrypted) that I back my computer up with periodically (so we will still have our family pictures, etc).
+I have a few carabiners, my hunting knife, my Leatherman, light sticks, assorted zip ties (good for everything), maps (get them in a rest stop), a compass, pen/paper (you may want to leave a message or just make notes), playing cards (my wife likes cards), bug spray, whistles, and a hard drive (encrypted) (2020 Update - I upgraded the hard drive) that I back my computer up with periodically (so we will still have our family pictures, etc).

 The zip ties go in the main compartment.
 The light sticks and bug spray in a side pocket.